 "I know, wouldn't it be great if the dishes washed themselves?...Come on, let's go..."

 Post a written routine that includes the responsibilities that everyone has signed up for, and then be consistent and cheerful about your expectations.
 That's the only way to create a habit, and what you want is a habit so your child does it automatically.
-After all, they don't have a lot of incentive to put their plates in the dishwasher, so the only reason to do it in the beginning is that you'll be in their face (in a nice way) reminding them until they do it.
+After all, they don't have a lot of incentive to put their plates in the dishwasher, so the only reason to do it in the beginning is that you'll be in their face (in a nice way) reminding them until they do it, and that you'll be extremely appreciate after they do it.
 After awhile, it will simply be a habit -- this is what we do after a meal -- and most of the time you won't have to remind them.

 Remember that reminding doesn't mean nagging.
-Which category your reminders fall into might depend on your tone of voice.
+The difference between reminding and nagging is often simply your tone of voice.
 Experiment with being silly and even ridiculous when you have to remind your child about a task, until everyone is laughing.
 The anxiety will disappear, and any power struggle will disappear.
 In fact, your disappointment about having to remind your kids will disappear.
 And once there's lightness and fun about it, you might even find that your child no longer needs prompting.

 Like the rest of us, when children know that doing something will consistently get them a smile, hug, or warm thank you, they're more likely to do it.

-By contrast, if we think they should do it without reminders, we get irritable and the whole interaction is fraught with tension.
+By contrast, if we think they should do it without reminders, we get irritable, they pick that up, and the whole interaction is fraught with tension.
 Not surprisingly, they're more likely to shy away from even thinking about that chore, which is loaded with a layer of unpleasant associations.